ganrad/aks-aspnet-sqldb-rest/README.md

       ![alt tag](./images/H-22.PNG)

 Congrats!!
-At this point, you have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance and finally deployed the containerized application in both **Dev-Env** and **QA-Env** regions (namespaces) on AKS.
+At this point, you have successfully built the *Claims API* microservice, packaged this application within a container image, pushed the container image into an ACR instance and finally deployed the containerized application in both **development** and **test-qa** namespaces (regions) on AKS.
 Cool!!

 ### I] Define and execute Claims API *Delivery Pipeline* in Azure DevOps
 **Approx. time to complete this section: 1 Hour**